 TrackRecord is part of the Compuware NuMega DevPartner Studio suite of software debugging tools and the Compuware QACenter family of automated testing tools.
-Interaction with these families of products is described in the TrackRecord User's Guide.

 Types of Users

 Figure 1-1 illustrates how TrackRecord users, administrators, and WebServer users interact with the TrackRecord server and database.